mrichar1/jsonapi-vuex/README.md

 - `isRel` - a function which returns True/False for a given name.

+- `isData` - this property is created (set to `true`) on items returned in 'direct response' to the request.
+This is used to distinguish between 'direct' and 'included' records.

-- `isIncluded` - this property is set to `true` on items returned as an `included` record.
-This is useful if you wish to filter out included records when displaying data, but still want to access them as related data.
+- `isIncluded` - this property is created (set to `true`) on items returned as an `included` record.
+This is used to distinguish between 'direct' and 'included' records.

 These are particularly useful in `Vue` templates.
 For example to iterate over an item, picking out just the attributes: